pimsmath/syzygy-intro/content/troubleshooting/index.md

 The current default storage allocation for users is 1GB.
 If you find that you are getting out of storage messages or are unable to save files, you may have reached the quota.
-To recover from this, please email {{ Site.Params.email }} with your username and the name of the server you are using.
+To recover from this, please email jupyter@pims.math.ca with your username and the name of the server you are using.

 ## Missing Output